Part II

 Science and mathematics illuminate bounded infinity through various lenses, reflecting the inherent nature of the Entangled Firmament:

 - The Multiverse: Nested Realities: Modern cosmology entertains various multiverse theories, which speculate that our known universe may be just one reality among countless others, nested within a larger cosmic structure.
 Whether imagined as parallel worlds, cosmic “bubbles” with different physical laws, or infinite regions beyond our sight, these ideas offer a powerful metaphor for bounded infinity.
 Each universe, with its own set of rules and boundaries, becomes a finite container for a unique expression of reality.
-The entire multiverse, then, becomes a vast fractal—an infinite collection of bounded worlds.
-This vision illustrates how the boundless can weave itself through finite laws, creating an endless echo of potential contained within each individual world.
+The entire multiverse, then, becomes a vast fractal—an infinite collection of bounded worlds, illustrating how the boundless weaves itself through finite laws.

 Symbolic and Mathematical Metaphors